adrianmay/doing/README.md

 The activity header line shows the total time on that activity in that month and the month header line shows the total for all billable activities.

+After the body of the report comes a summary of total (non-0) work by day, organised in weekly rows starting with Monday, each row preceded by the week's total.

 ## Installation

 1. Clone this repo.